sui-foundation/sui-demo-day-hk/NFT-gaming-track/MuseBotAI.md

-# MuseBot.AI  An NFT eco leader built on Sui
+# MuseBot.AI  A next-gen NFTs engine powered by AIGC on Sui

 **MuseBot.AI**